tuxlog/hp-ssh-server/README.md

 # Installation
 If you want to have your own real ssh server in parallel you have to change the port of your sshd setup in /etc/ssh/sshd_config.
-To run hp-ssh-server on a non root account, you have to redirect connects to ssh port 22 to another port > 1024, e.g. 2222 using something like iptables -A PREROUTING -t nat -p tcp --dport 22 -j REDIRECT --to-port 2222
+To run hp-ssh-server on a non root account, you have to redirect connects to ssh port 22 to another port > 1024, e.g. 2222 using something like

+`iptables -A PREROUTING -t nat -p tcp --dport 22 -j REDIRECT --to-port 2222`

-Copy the files to a user directory like /home/myuser/hp-ssh-server Edit hp-ssh-server and change the directories accordingly Copy the systemd file to /lib/systemd/system `sudo cp hp-ssh-server.service /lib/systemd/system/hp-ssh-server.service` Enable the service `systemctl enable hp-ssh-server`
+Copy the files to a user directory like /home/myuser/hp-ssh-server Create a certificate using ssh-gen `'ssh-keygen -t rsa -f server.key` Edit hp-ssh-server and change the directories accordingly Copy the systemd file to /lib/systemd/system `sudo cp hp-ssh-server.service /lib/systemd/system/hp-ssh-server.service` Enable the service `systemctl enable hp-ssh-server`